david-swift/TermKitBackend/README.md

   </a>
 </p>

 _TermKitBackend_ is a declarative framework allowing the creation of user interface for the terminal.
-It works on Linux, macOS and Windows thanks to the [TermKit project](https://github.com/migueldeicaza/TermKit).
+It works on Linux and macOS thanks to the [TermKit project](https://github.com/migueldeicaza/TermKit).

 ## Table of Contents